 Rental Phones (1 week or less): If you are coming to Tokyo for the short term, such as for a vacation or a business trip, renting a phone might be the way to go.
 By using one of the websites below, you can have a phone delivered to you at the airport, to your hotel, or any other place you might need one.
 Or, if you know where you are going, you can also pick up a rental at any of their convenient locations.
 Rates and phone types vary, so be sure to check out all of the options before deciding.

-Prepaid phone registration usually requires official Japanese documents (such as a residence card, health insurance card, Japanese driver’s license, etc.), so this option is best for people staying in Japan for a longer period.
+These phones registration usually requires official Japanese documents (such as a residence card, health insurance card, Japanese driver’s license, etc.), so this option is best for people staying in Japan for a longer period.
 Some stores may be able to register you with just a hotel information and passport, so be sure to ask.

-Buying a Phone (1 year or more): For an extended stay, you will probably want a cell phone contract, which will allow you to buy a smart phone.
+For an extended stay, you will probably want a cell phone contract, which will allow you to buy a smart phone.
 Because of the duration of the contract, subscription plans are best for locals or people holding residence cards.

 Phone service is nice and all, but not everything can be done on a tiny phone screen.
 What about your computer or tablet?